-Carb Compliant
+California Carb Compliant Generators

-Internal Combustion Engines, including CARB Compliant Generators, must comply with California Air Resources Board rules regarding emissions or they may not be sold or operated in California.
+California Generators with Internal Combustion Engines, must comply with California laws regarding emissions or they may not be sold in California.
 CARB Compliant Portable Generators meet the stringent emissions standards set by the California Air Resources Board.

 Benefits: Portable CARB Compliant Generators

-According to the CARB Portable Generator Fact Sheet, CARB rules don’t limit portable generator use during Public Safety Power Shutoff (PSPS) events.
+According to the CARB Portable Generator Fact Sheet, CARB rules don’t limit portable gas generator use during Public Safety Power Shutoff (PSPS) events.
 California residents may use portable consumer type CARB Compliant Generators for backup power during a power outage or blackout (PSPS) when the utility shuts off power to prevent wildfires.

 CARB Compliant Portable Generators